pyun96/recursive-action-scanner/README.md

 When using the `repo` mode, the scanner:
 - ✅ **Fetches all workflow files**: Downloads all `.yml` and `.yaml` files from `.github/workflows/`
 - ✅ **Parses YAML workflows**: Extracts all `uses:` statements from workflow jobs and steps
-- ✅ **Scans local composite actions**: Downloads and analyzes `.github/actions/*/action.yml` files
+- ✅ **Recursively scans local composite actions**: Downloads and analyzes `.github/actions/*/action.yml` files at all nesting depths
+- ✅ **Handles nested local actions**: Discovers local actions that reference other local actions (arbitrary depth)
+- ✅ **Prevents infinite recursion**: Tracks scanned local actions to avoid circular reference loops
-- ✅ **Discovers nested dependencies**: Finds external actions used within local composite actions
+- ✅ **Discovers deeply nested dependencies**: Finds external actions used within nested local composite actions
 - ✅ **Deduplicates actions**: Removes duplicate action references across all workflows and local actions
 - 🔄 **Recursive scanning**: Then recursively scans each discovered external action for dependencies